ericmedvet/slides/intro-ml-er-2223/03-supervised-evaluation.md

 In practice:
 - the Bayes classifier is an ideal classifier: "building" it requires knowing how $s$ works, which is **undoable in practice**
-- however, **the more random the system, the lower the accuracy** of the Bayes classifier.
+- intuitively, **the more random the system, the lower the accuracy** of the Bayes classifier

 ---